florinbarbisch/npr-mc1-text-classification/REPORT.md

 Pretrained Word2Vec embeddings were also utilized, leveraging the model's understanding of word dependencies in a larger dataset to inform our classification.
 We chose the CBOW-trained Word2Vec model on Google News due to its demonstrated performance in the literature.

-**Bert Tweet Embeddings**
+**BERTweet Embeddings**

-Additionally, Bert Tweet embeddings, pretrained specifically on tweets, were tested.
+Additionally, BERTweet embeddings, pretrained specifically on tweets, were tested.
 The model's subword tokenization allowed for a granular representation of tweet text, offering unique insights in understanding the intricacies of social media language.

 **CNN Model Architecture**

 The first round of experiments used a 1D-CNN with a kernel size of 5 and 64 filters.
-Comparisons were made between non-pretrained embeddings, Word2Vec, and Bert Tweet embeddings, using binary cross-entropy as the loss function and a sigmoid activation in the output layer for binary classification.
+Comparisons were made between non-pretrained embeddings, Word2Vec, and BERTweet embeddings, using binary cross-entropy as the loss function and a sigmoid activation in the output layer for binary classification.

 #### Results
 Surprisingly, the CNN models that were applied to the task of classifying disaster tweets witnessed a nuanced performance advantage when incorporating Word2Vec embeddings over models that relied on non-pretrained embeddings.
-This was unexpected, especially considering that the models with Bert Tweet embeddings, which were pretrained on domain-specific data, were anticipated to have the upper hand.
+This was unexpected, especially considering that the models with BERTweet embeddings, which were pretrained on domain-specific data, were anticipated to have the upper hand.
+However, the domain-specific data might not be domain specific enough compared to our use-case, since BERTweet was trained on english tweets in general but not on disaster related tweets.
 The minimal outperformance of Word2Vec underscores the sometimes unpredictable nature of model efficacy, given that prior assumptions favored the domain-specific Bert embeddings.

 A consistent pattern of misclassification across different models and embedding techniques surfaced, signaling the presence of fundamental issues inherent in the text data itself.
 Rather than reflecting problems with the models or embedding methods, these recurrent errors speak to the inherent challenges of text classification, suggesting that issues might lie with ambiguous language use, context, or nuances such as irony and sarcasm in the dataset.